Beware, proposed licensing standards will drive family childcare providers out of business

 What can you do

-Family childcare providers are essential to the childcare industry, especially in greater Minnesota.
+Family childcare providers are essential to the childcare industry, especially in Greater Minnesota.
 They provide an important option to families who can’t afford centers.
 The DHS needs to make the job of family childcare providers easier, not harder.